 - Audio-Visual Materials.

-Related papers can be found at the National Archives of Canada: in 1976 the Media Club of Canada deposited its archives there.
+- Related papers can be found at the National Archives of Canada where, in 1976, the Media Club of Canada deposited its archives.

 Call number: GA 94